cechandler/dissertation-paper/dissertation/source/04_part3_intro_wald.md

 ### Harmony

 **some brief language on microtonality throughout *Wald* so it's expected when it comes up in discussion during the analysis**

-### Spatial Layout

-Abrahamsen's arrangement of the 15 musicians into a semi-circle of six symmetrical groups guides his approach to orchestration.
-Throughout the variations, the six groups exchange musical ideas in a way that is balanced and symmetrical: phrases performed by one group of instruments are answered by phrases from the corresponding symmetrical groups.
-A brief examination of the first sections of the introduction (measures 1-36) illustrates this process.